DataDog/integrations-extras/rigor/README.md

 ### Service Checks

-The Rigor - Datadog integration does not include any service check.
+This integration does not include any service checks.

 ### Troubleshooting
 Need help?
 Contact [Rigor Support][11].